afiore/cikit/README.md

 ```

 You might want to amend the `report_dir_pattern` config value with a glob expression that matches your project junit XML report dir/s.

+### Development status

+😴 This project is currently in a dormant state and is not being actively maintained.